 Dino Dal Bon has been a naturalist with the Channel Islands Naturalist Corp (CINC), a joint volunteer program between the Channel Islands National Marine Sanctuary and the Channel Islands National Park, since 2007.
 Dino has been instrumental in helping NOAA and partners field test the Whale Alert and Ocean Alert apps to record marine mammal sightings in near-real-time.
 He also supports the marine sanctuary with training volunteers to use these apps.
 When not working or volunteering, he enjoys photography, bicycling, LEGO, and takes every opportunity to enjoy our public lands.

-Alison Henry has been fascinated by whales since I she was 6 years old and is amazed that she has a job where she gets to study them.
-Alison majored in Biology at Saint Mary's College of Maryland on the Chesapeake Bay.
+Allison Henry has been fascinated by whales since I she was 6 years old and is amazed that she has a job where she gets to study them.
+Allison majored in Biology at Saint Mary's College of Maryland on the Chesapeake Bay.
 After graduating, she worked at a non-profit organization in Gloucester, MA where she studied humpback whales for 7 years.
 She then started observing whales with aerial survey teams, studying right whales in their southeast calving ground for 3 winters.
 In 2005 she moved to Cape Cod and began working for NOAA/NMFS at the Northeast Fisheries Science Center in Woods Hole, MA.
 She has been a part of their large whale team ever since, spending her time either out on a research boat, in a small plane, or at her desk working with others to help save this species from extinction.

 Ed Lyman is currently the Hawaiian Islands Humpback Whale National Marine Sanctuary’s Natural Resource Management Specialist and leads the sanctuary’s health and risk assessment program that monitors the risks to and health of humpback whales within the sanctuary and nearby waters.
 He has participated in over 110 disentanglement efforts and helped free more than 65 large whales – 34 off Hawaiʻi.
 He assists NOAA in coordinating a community-based network to provide safe and authorized monitoring and response to entangled large whales.
 However, the ultimate goal is working with fishermen, scientists, managers, and others to gain valuable information – the science, that may reduce entanglement threat in the future.